eli64s/readme-ai/docs/contributing.md

   - i.e. `--language` option to specify the language of the README.
   - What is the best way to implement README file generation in any language selected?

-These are just a few exmaples, there are many more ways to contribute to *README-AI*.
+These are just a few examples, there are many more ways to contribute to readme-ai!

 ## Submitting Changes